aksaeri/scaleuptoolkit/index.md

 The Survey of COVID-19 Responses to Understand Behaviour (SCRUB) project aims to provide current and future policy makers with actionable insights into public attitudes and behaviours relating to the COVID-19 pandemic.

-Building on the COSMO project, a WHO/Europe initiative - we are running a “living survey” -- with both repeated cross-sectional and longitudinal sampling -- running throughout the pandemic.
-In this survey we track relevant protective behaviours, (e.g., handwashing and social distancing) their variations by demographic and location, and their determinants.
-We also test interventions.
+* We are running a “living survey” -- with both repeated cross-sectional and longitudinal sampling -- throughout the pandemic.
+In
+* We track relevant protective behaviours (e.g., handwashing and social distancing), their variations by demographic and location, and their determinants and interventions.

-After each wave of data collection, we generate and disseminate an updated report to relevant policy actors.
+* After each wave of data collection, we generate and disseminate an updated report to relevant policy actors.

-More than 10,000 surveys in more than 40 countries have already been completed.
+* More than 10,000 surveys in more than 40 countries have already been completed.

 Participate in the SCRUB study or read more about how to access the open science data at [https://www.scrubcovid19.org](https://www.scrubcovid19.org)